so-lost/Learning-Bash/README.md

 A beginners list of bash commands.
 Be alarmed, I am no expert.

-All commands below are things that worked for me and there's no guarantee it will work for you.
-This is pure exploration and learning for me, know your system before using this list.
+All commands below are things that worked for me and there's no guarantee it will work for you. <br>This is pure exploration and learning for me, know your system before using this list.

 	My system: MacBook Pro (Retina, 15-inch, Mid 2015)